elfus/jcut/README.md

-clang-utest
+jit-testing
 ===========

-Clang based tool meant to be used for C code unit testing.
+Clang based tool meant to be used for C code unit testing based on LLVM JIT engine

 ----------
 Compiling